KamiLimu1/Github101/README.md

 # Github101
-This text was added on Jan 20th @ 2007h
+This text was typed on VSC on Jan 20th @ 2007h.
+Check on Chrome.